tainacan/tainacan-wiki/theme.md

 Developing a compatible theme is not complicated and also does not need to be done from scratch, since many can be generated from [child themes](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of others that already exist.
 Here on the Wiki we have [an entire session](/dev/creating-compatible-themes.md) dedicated to teaching this to developers.

-Currently there is a theme developed by the Tainacan community and published in [WordPress official repository](https://wordpress.org/themes/).
+Currently, there is a theme developed by the Tainacan community and published in [WordPress official repository](https://wordpress.org/themes/).
 The others are available via GitHub.
 To install themes, access the WordPress theme installation panel and follow the steps in the [installation section](manage-themes).

 ### Tainacan Interface